joyja/tentacle-plc/CONTRIBUTING.md

 - Clone [tentacle-plc](https://github.com/joyja/tentacle-plc)
 - Install [Node.js](https://nodejs.dev/download/package-manager/) v16.13.2
+- Open up the repository
 - Change directory to docs folder
-- Add the token for Greensock?
+- Add the token for Greensock
 - Run the `npm install`
 - Then run `npm run docs:dev` to start and run the local server
 - Press CTRL + C to stop the local server